mohamedkaba4/MavencrestAzure/README.md

 Orchestration Pipeline
 Azure Devops
-Terraform is split into foundation and workload Foundation builds the ACR, Container environment, resource groups and other essential backbone infrastructure.
+Terraform is split into foundation and workload Foundation builds the ACR, Container environment, resource groups, and other essential backbone infrastructure.
 Azure DevOps tests the code, builds the Docker Image with the Dockerfile, pushed to the staging environment, gets smoke tested, and is subject to a manual approval step.
-Once approved, deployment is pushed to prod with new container revision.
+Once approved, the deployment is pushed to prod with the new container revision.
-Rollback is automated with post deployment smoketest failure, previous revision is set as active.
+Rollback is automated with a post-deployment smoke test.
+If there is a failure, the previous revision is set as active.

+Services used
+Azure Monitor
+Key Vault
+ACA
+CAE
+ACR
+Azure DNS Zone